nuhaaajamu/nuhaaajamu/README.md

 # 👩🏻‍💻 About Me
 I'm an undergraduate student at the University of Maryland Baltimore County who recently transitioned into computer science.
 Leveraging my background in biology, I bring a unique perspective, applying scientific methodologies to problem-solving in technology.
-The limitless potential and impact of this field fuels interest in computer science.
+The limitless potential and impact of this field fuels my interest in computer science.

 ## 🌐 Socials